profoundideation/ontario-startup-directory/RAW/README.md

 ### Taking Ontario’s Startup Ecosystem to the Next Level

-This is a place for me to keep tracked of what is out there or what I want to do and some awesome tips from all the online resources have found.
+This is a place for us to keep tracked of what is out there or what we want to do and some awesome tips from all the online resources we have found.
 All this resources is about Taking Ontario’s Startup Ecosystem to the Next Level ... .

 If you have some resources to shared please do.
 I'm eager to find new stuff and learn.